How is confusion diagnosed?

-The doctor will ask you, or the person who is suffering from confusion, to tell them more about how the confusion is impacting them, when it started and any other characteristics that they think will help them diagnose the problem.
+The doctor will ask you, or the person who is suffering from confusion, to tell them more about how the confusion is impacting you, when it started and any other characteristics that they think will help them diagnose the problem.

 Our doctors may be able to diagnose the cause of the confusion, but if not, they will be able to write a referral letter to a specialist for further investigation or arrange blood or urine tests.

 If the confusion comes on suddenly, or happens after an injury to the head, don’t wait to see a doctor.
 Go to the nearest hospital or call 999, especially there are other symptoms, such as blue lips.

 Why getting a diagnosis is so important